-Through our platform, we generate revenue by licensing content to our customers.
-During the year ended December 31, 2021, 63% of our revenue and the majority of our content licenses came from our E-commerce sales channel.
-The majority of our customers license content directly through our self-service web properties, including our Shutterstock.com, bigstock.com, premiumbeat.com and turbosquid.com websites.
+Through our platform, we primarily generate revenue by licensing content to our customers.
+During the year ended December 31, 2022, 61% of our revenue and the majority of our content licenses came from our E-commerce sales channel.
+The majority of our customers license content directly through our self-service web properties which include Shutterstock.com, pond5.com, premiumbeat.com, turbosquid.com and bigstock.com.
 E-commerce customers have the ability to purchase plans that are paid on either a monthly or annual basis or to license content on a transactional basis.
 E-commerce customers generally license content under our standard or enhanced licenses, with additional licensing options available to meet customers' individual needs.

 Customers in our Enterprise sales channel generally have unique content, licensing and workflow needs.
 These customers benefit from communication with our dedicated sales, service and research teams which provide a number of personalized enhancements to their creative workflows including non-standard licensing rights, multi-seat access, ability to pay on credit terms, multi-brand licensing packages, increased indemnification protection and content licensed for use-cases outside of those available on our e-commerce platform.
-Customers in our enterprise sales channel may also benefit from our API platform as well as access to Shutterstock Editorial, which includes our library of editorial images and videos and Shutterstock Studios, which provides data-driven content strategy, brand storytelling and full scale production services.
-Our Enterprise sales channel provided approximately 37% of our revenue in 2021.
+Customers in our enterprise sales channel may also benefit from access to (i) Shutterstock Editorial, which includes our library of editorial images and videos, (ii) Shutterstock Studios, our offering which provides custom, high-quality content matched with production tools and services at scale, and (iii) Computer Vision, our offering which provides metadata associated with our content collection, used to train AI models.
+Our range of solutions, including the depth of our API platform integrations, appeals to a broad and diverse customer base and enables us to adapt and evolve with the needs of our more high touch clients to deliver capabilities that embed deep within their workflows.
+Our Enterprise sales channel provided approximately 39% of our revenue in 2022.

 As the use cases for our creative solutions expand, we believe our customers are seeking alternative means to consume our offerings.
-As a result, we have seen strong growth in customers purchasing monthly subscription products, including our suite of multi-asset subscriptions, launched during 2021.
+As a result, we have seen continued demand for our monthly subscription products, including our suite of multi-asset subscriptions, launched during 2021.
 These multi-asset products are credit-based and enable customers to license images, footage and music in a single subscription.
 Our monthly subscriptions provide for either a fixed number of content licenses or credits that may be used to download content during the period.
 Our subscription-based pricing model makes the creative process easier because customers can download content in our collection for use in their creative process without incremental costs, which provides greater creative freedom and helps improve work product.
 In addition, customers may also purchase licenses through other contractual plans where the customer commits to buy a predetermined quantity of content licenses that may be downloaded over a period of time, generally between one month to one year.
 For users who need less content, individual content licenses may also be purchased on a transactional basis, paid for at the time of download.